zhangdongkun98/carla/Docs/build_faq.md

     "make launch" is not working on Windows.
     </h5></summary>

-Many different issues can be dragged during the build installation, and show like this.
-Here is a list of the most likely reasons why.
+  Many different issues can be dragged during the build installation and finally show here, so here is a list of the most likely reasons why:

-* __Restart the computer.__ There are many going on in the Windows build.
-Restart and make sure that everything is updated properly.
+* __Restart the system:__ There are many installations going in the Windows build and it would be a great idea to give the system a chance to restart and make sure that everything is updated properly.
-* __Run Unreal Engine 4.24.__ Something may have failed when building Unreal Engine.
-Run the Editor and check that 4.24 is being used.
+* __Run Unreal Engine 4.22:__ Something may have failed when building Unreal Engine.
+Try running UE editor on its own and make sure that it is the 4.22 release.
-* __Download the assets.__ The server will not be able to run without the visual content.
-This step is mandatory.
+* __Download the assets:__ The server will not be able to run without the visual content, so this step is mandatory even when running CARLA for the first time.
-* __Visual Studio 2017.__ If there are other versions of Visual Studio installed or recently uninstalled, conflicts may arise.
+* __Visual Studio 2017:__ If there are other versions of Visual Studio installed or recently uninstalled, conflicts may arise.
 To completely clean Visual Studio from the computer go to `Program Files (x86)\Microsoft Visual Studio\Installer\resources\app\layout` and run `.\InstallCleanup.exe -full`.
-* __Delete CARLA and clone it again.__ Just in case something went wrong.
-Delete CARLA and clone or download it again.
+* __Delete CARLA and clone it again:__ Just in case something went wrong.
+Delete your version of CARLA and try cloning or downloading and extracting it again.
+Then follow the steps from there.
-* __Meet system requirements.__ CARLA needs around 30/50GB of disk space and a dedicated GPU (or at least one with 4GB) to run.
+* __Meet system requirements:__ CARLA needs around 30/50GB of disk space and a dedicated GPU (or at least one with 4GB) to run.

 Other specific reasons for a system to show conflicts with CARLA may occur.
 Please, post these on the forum so the team can get to know more about them.
   </details>